Avery Brooks: Music

 A deep baritone singer, Brooks has performed on stage with Butch Morris, Lester Bowie, and Jon Hendricks.
 He also recorded an album with saxophone player James Spaulding, James Spaulding Plays the Legacy of Duke Ellington (Storyville, 1977).
-Brooks had the lead role in the 1985 Anthony Davis opera X: The Life and Times of Malcolm X. Also, he performed at the Paris Banlieues Bleues Festival in 2005.
+Brooks had the lead role in the 1985 Anthony Davis opera X: The Life and Times of Malcolm X, and, later, sang the role of Cinque in Davis's 1992 opera Tania.
+Also, he performed at the Paris Banlieues Bleues Festival in 2005.
 In his role as Benjamin Sisko, he performed the Frank Sinatra tune "The Best Is Yet to Come" at the conclusion of the Deep Space Nine episode "Badda-Bing Badda-Bang" as a duet with James Darren.

-In a brief venture into scoring, Brooks did the musical score for the final two episodes of A Man Called Hawk, which he starred in.
+In a brief venture into scoring, Brooks composed the musical score for the final two episodes of A Man Called Hawk, which he starred in.

 In 2009, Brooks released his debut album, Here, an album of jazz and blues covers, as well as spoken word.
 During 2016 Brooks performed in concert with the Springfield Symphony Orchestra at the Springfield Symphony Hall.
 In 2020, Brooks was featured on The DX Experiment's debut album, Black In My Own Way, an album of experimental music with spoken word.